-Symptoms & Treatments Related to Low DHEA-S Levels in Males & Females
+Symptoms and Treatments Related to Low DHEA-S Levels in Males and Females

-Symptoms & Treatments Related to High DHEA-S Levels
+Symptoms and Treatments Related to High DHEA-S Levels

-Irritability is on the rise.
-This could signal high DHEA-S levels.
+Irritability could signal high DHEA-S levels.
 Additionally, acne outbreaks or irregular periods in women can indicate elevated values.
 Consulting with a healthcare professional is crucial.
 They'll help determine if HRT or other interventions are necessary based on your unique situation.